alexunderch/alexunderch.github.io/_posts/2026-07-15-local-rules-global-incentives.md

 \end{aligned}
 $$

-Look at those last two equations together: deviation_gain_i and
-$\text{deviation\_gain}_i$ are the same quantity up to sign.
-The instant
-$\text{deviation\_gain}_i$ hits zero, the primal gradient is *also* exactly zero.
+Look at those last two equations together: deviation\_${gain}_i$ and $d(\hat{U}_i)/d(\pi_i)$ are the same quantity up to sign.
+The instant deviation\_${gain}_i$ hits zero, the primal gradient is *also* exactly zero.
 Both variables freeze at precisely the point of indifference, never at a point of actual preference because one residual is driving both updates at once.
 This might cause a stalling problem where the agents stuck in a "half cooperation state".
+Decoupling the stages (as SETE actually does, but I'd refer the reader to the paper) resolves this at the cost of a sequential game structure.

 > All three fixes are aimed at converging to the Nash equilibrium.
 That's the thing worth questioning.
 Why?